 - 1. Provide an adequate level of reliability for the North American bulk power systems the standards are complete and the requirements are set at an appropriate level to ensure reliability. - 2.
-Ensure they are enforceable as mandatory reliability standards with financial penalties the applicability to bulk power system owners, operators, and users, and as appropriate particular classes of facilities, are clearly defined; the purpose, requirements, and measures are results-focused and unambiguous; the consequences of violating the requirements are clear. - 3.Incorporate Consider other general improvements described in the standards development work plan.
-(See attachments) - 4.3.
+Ensure they are enforceable as mandatory reliability standards with financial penalties the applicability to bulk power system owners, operators, and users, and as appropriate particular classes of facilities, are clearly defined; the purpose, requirements, and measures are results-focused and unambiguous; the consequences of violating the requirements are clear. - 3.
 Consider stakeholder comments received during the initial development of the standards and other comments received from Electric Reliability Organization (ERO) regulatory authorities, as noted in the attached review sheets (Attachment A). - 4.
 Consider other general improvements described in the standards development work plan.
 (See Attachment B) - 5.
-Consider stakeholder comments with suggested revisions to this set of standards that were during the first posting of this SAR (Attachment C). - 5.6.
+Consider stakeholder comments with suggested revisions to this set of standards that were during the first posting of this SAR (Attachment C). - 6.
 Satisfy the standards procedure requirement for five-year review of the standards.